 But where did Daylight Saving Time come from?
 And how is it useful?

-The idea was first conceived by Benjamin Franklin in 1784, and later proposed to British Parliament by Englishman William Willett 1907.
+The idea was first suggested in an essay by Benjamin Franklin in 1784, and later proposed to British Parliament by Englishman William Willett 1907.
 However, it did not become a standard practice in the United States until 1966.
 Daylight Saving Time was originally instituted in the United States during World War I and World War II in order to take advantage of longer daylight hours and save energy for the war production.